Bill Clark/CQ Roll Call via AP Images

 The way it worked is by setting up an offshore wind certification program called OREC to work with companies for project approval along the coastline.
 With certification, the companies operating these projects would be able to access a new $100 million tax incentive program overseen by the state’s Economic Development Authority.

 In the years that followed, GBD expanded its footprint in the state with a handful of clients.
 It started slowly; in his financial disclosures for the next three years, Kean reported GBD as a source of modest income, below $10,000.
 After that, he listed it just as a business organization in which he held an unspecified interest, but stopped reporting it entirely after 2014.
-Then in 2019, it reappeared on his state disclosures as both an asset—though with no reported income—and a business position where he was an LLC member.
+Then in 2019, it reappeared on his federal disclosures as both an asset—though with no reported income—and a business position where he was an LLC member.

 Yet GBD’s value and investor income jumped thanks to the very tax incentive program Kean helped set up.
 In part, the decade-long timeline can be explained by the fact that it took a number of years for projects to go through the certification process and accompanying permitting, both in-state and federally.